Scotland Study Abroad Program at the University of Edinburgh

 - Self-catered flats

 The University of Edinburgh owns and manages student flats throughout the city.
 Self-catered housing is an average of 10 to 25 minute walk from the main campus.
 Most flats consist of four to six students sharing kitchen and bathroom facilities.
 Most rooms are singles, but it is common in older buildings to have double rooms due to larger room sizes.
 Some flats, such as Kincaid's Court, have up to 12 students sharing a large kitchen and bathroom.
-The buildings are mixed-gender, although flats are usually allocated on a single-sex basis.
+All housing is mixed gender unless specifically requested otherwise.

 Students living in flats are responsible for supplying their own bedding.
 Fall semester and year students have the option of purchasing a bedding pack from the university, which typically costs around £25.